AdobeDocs/id-service.en/help/implementation-guides/standard.md

 ## Deployment guidelines {#concept-54a2ec49af8f4bfca9207b1d404e8e1a}

-Review this these requirements and procedures before you try to implement the Experience Platform Identity Service with Dynamic Tag Management (DTM).
+Review this these requirements and procedures before you try to implement the Experience Cloud Identity Service with Dynamic Tag Management (DTM).

 <!--
 mcvid-dtm-deployment.xml